stegua/ot1d/README.md

 1. [Scipy](https://www.scipy.org/): it is at least 6x faster than [scipy.stats.wasserstein_distance](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.wasserstein_distance.html), but it can be up to 11x faster
 2. [POT](https://pythonot.github.io/): it is at least 2x faster than [ot.lp.wasserstein_1d](https://pythonot.github.io/gen_modules/ot.lp.html#ot.lp.wasserstein_1d), but it can be up to 7x faster

-The real speedup will depend on your platform and compiler.
-See below for running a performance test on your computer.
+The real speedup will depend on your computer platform (i.e., numebr of cores), your OS, and compiler.
+For running a performance test on your computer, see below, or run the python script [OT1D_test](https://github.com/stegua/ot1d/blob/main/python/OT1D_test.py).
+For some strange reason, the speed ups on Mac laptops are larger than for other architectures.

 **REMARK:** If you find instances where **OT1D** is slower, please, let us know.